 F1 Goldendoodle Personality

 The F1 Goldendoodle will also have a blend of the two breeds’ personalities.
 Since both breeds come from hunting backgrounds, all the puppies will be energetic and playful.
-The Golden is known for keeping their puppy-like personality long into their adult years.
-Plus Poodles are considered to be class clowns.
+The Golden is known for keeping their puppy-like personality long into their adult years and the poodle is considered to be the class clown.

 Where the two personalities differ is in their comfort with strangers.
 Goldendoodles are very friendly to everyone, where poodles tend to be more standoffish to new people.
 Poodles also come off as reserved, where a Golden’s smiling face welcomes everyone they meet.